March for Left-wing Social Advancement: Background

-During the democratic transition, the political left coalesced in large part around the Democratic and Popular Unity (UDP) alliance.
+During the democratic transition of the late 1970s, the political left coalesced in large part around the Democratic and Popular Unity (UDP) alliance.
 Three large parties – the Communist Party of Bolivia, Left-wing Revolutionary Nationalist Movement (MNRI), and Revolutionary Left Movement – made up the nucleus of the alliance, accompanied by a multitude of minor parties and fronts.
-The UDP's candidate, Hernán Siles Zuazo, won a significant proportion of the popular vote in the 1978 presidential election.
+The UDP's candidate, Hernán Siles Zuazo, was the runner-up in the 1978 presidential election.

 Following the annulment of the 1978 results due to government manipulation, the leading parties of the UDP moved to re-nominate Siles Zuazo for the 1979 general election.
 In turn, several of the alliance's smaller component parties nominated their own representatives, asserting their equal right to put forward candidates for consideration.
 This generated a level of conflict within the UDP.
-In Santa Cruz, where public antipathy toward Siles Zuazo was prominent, his half-brother, Luis Adolfo Siles, received significant support to run.
-He was formally proclaimed candidate for president on 30 December, accompanied by Guillermo Aponte as his running mate, by representatives of their respective parties, Offensive of the Democratic Left (OID) and the Socialist Party (PS), gathered in Santa Cruz de la Sierra.
+In Santa Cruz, where public antipathy toward Siles Zuazo was prominent, his half-brother, Luis Adolfo Siles Salinas, received significant support to run.
+He was formally proclaimed candidate for president on 30 December, accompanied by Guillermo Aponte as his running mate, by representatives of the parties they led, Offensive of the Democratic Left (OID) and the Socialist Party (PS), gathered in Santa Cruz de la Sierra.
 The Túpac Katari Revolutionary Movement (MRTK) also backed the nomination.

 Political advertisement for the Siles and Aponte campaign, 11 February 1979.
 (Note: The poster highlights the "perseverance and drive of the colla" and the "dynamism and audacity of the camba", an allusion to Siles and Aponte's western and eastern origins, respectively.)

-Through and into the new year, Siles and Aponte emerged as the main rival ticket to that of Siles Zuazo and Jaime Paz Zamora, backed by the alliance's largest parties.
+Into the new year, Siles and Aponte emerged as the main rival ticket to that of Siles Zuazo and Jaime Paz Zamora, backed by the alliance's largest parties.
 Their competing candidacies triggered a broader schism between the small parties and the core three members of the UDP.
 Siles's party criticized the top-down imposition of his half-brother's candidacy, and suggested a US-style primary election and nominating convention to resolve the dispute – a solution rejected by the large parties.
-By 27 January 1979, the UDP was in virtual crisis, as the blanket opposition of the MRTK, OID, and PS to the candidacy of Siles Zuazo and Paz Zamora resulted in the estrangement of those parties from the alliance.
-Three days later, on 30 January, OID was expelled from the UDP, which led both the MRTK and PS to abandon the coalition as well.
+By 27 January 1979, the UDP was in crisis, as the blanket opposition of the MRTK, OID, and PS to the candidacy of Siles Zuazo and Paz Zamora resulted in the estrangement of those parties from the alliance.
+Three days later, on 30 January, OID was expelled from the UDP, leading both the MRTK and PS to abandon the coalition as well.